deqit/PhilipsPM2528/Deepdive/ADC/README.md

 - The input signal to the ADC (**yellow trace**) is reset to 0V.

 #### Displaying the measured value
-The CPU now calculates the measured value, with:
+The CPU now calculates the measured value, using
 - the current value of the Counter
-- Multiply the number of **XC20** pulses by 20.000
+- the number of **XC20** pulses
 - Ramp-up phase = 200.000 counts (=fixed)
 - Ramp-down phase = 135.100 counts (=6 x 20.000 from **XC20** + 15.100 from the Counter)
 - Reference-voltage = 2000mV